Skip to content

 Enforcing Requirements

 The config object can be used to enforce a pyinfra version or Python package requirements.
-This can either be defined as a requirements text file path or simply a list of requirements:
+This can either be defined as a requirements text file path or simply a list of requirements.
+For example, if you create a requirements.py file with:

 # Require a certain pyinfra version